reignite/burnout.io/content/resources.md

 ## Online Resources

+> "Mental disorders are the largest contributor to disease burden in North America, but the developer community and those who employ us are afraid to face the problem head-on.
+In this talk, we'll examine the state of mental health awareness in the developer workplace, why most developers feel it isn't safe to talk about mental health, and what we can do to change the culture and save lives."
+- <small>[Stronger Than Fear: Mental Health in the Developer Community](https://github.com/cascadiajs/2015.cascadiajs.com/issues/228) - Ed Finkler</small>

 > "While critically important as a tool to help, these solutions also don’t directly address the path to burnout.
 They don’t tackle the systemic problems within both startups and larger organizations that lead to burnout.
 They gloss over the patterned behaviors of sociopathic (or even merely incompetent) managers."
 - <small>[Dodging Burnout, 4 Hours at a Time](https://medium.com/@jpaulreed/dodging-burnout-4-hours-at-a-time-965f1921e6a2) - J. Paul Reed</small>